Let’s look at this Wedding Tradition a little deeper…

 Tossing the garter

-Again, the question is do we keep it or well, toss it?
+So….. the question is do we keep it or well, toss it?

-Many guests will be expecting it, especially those of older generations.
+Many guests will expect it, especially those of older generations.
 Like the Maid of Honor and Best Man speeches, the toss is likely to be a favorite for some of your guests.
 Eliminating it may come as a surprise.
 Since both older and younger wedding guests will be familiar with the toss, this tradition may help bridge generation gaps and ensure everyone enjoys your reception.

-The wedding tradition of tossing is a great way to get at least some of your guests out of their seats, either to catch or snap photos.
+This wedding tradition is a great way to get the single friends out of their seats, either to catch or snap photos.
 It can liven up the party and be a memorable activity for your reception.

 Should you forego it, here are some alternatives: